RoboticsLabURJC/2019-tfm-omar-garrido/docs/_pages/install.md

 - **fovv_degrees**: FOV vertical of the camera
 - **fast_pyramid**: Use a fast pyramid to build the image pyramid.
 Defautl to false(NOTE: Leave as default otherwise it will fail)

+### ros\_difodo_TUM.launch
+Configuration ready to use rosify_difodo with [RGBD SLAM](https://vision.in.tum.de/data/datasets/rgbd-dataset/download) dataset from TUM.

-### ros\_difodo_default.launch
+### ros\_difodo_and_realsense_default.launch
 This launches rs_rgbd.launch from realsense2_camera and ros_difodo.
 Useful if you are going to use a realsense camera.
 It will first start the camera publishing with the default parameters and then difodo.

-### ros\_difodo.launch
+### ros\ros\_difodo_and_realsense.launch
-The same as the previous but it will start the local rs_rgbd.launch, so local changes and configuration can be applied there.
+The same as the previous but it will start the local rs_rgbd.launch within ros_difodo, so local changes and configuration can be applied there.

 ### rs_rgbd.launch
 A copy of the original rs_rgbd.launch from realsense2_camera.
 Use to change parameters without modifying the original launch file.